Banking Services

 Moving with family

 As most banks require proof of employment, if your partner does not work, obtaining a bank account for your partner will be more difficult.
+It is still possible and you need to talk with the respective bank and they might ask some questions before opening the account.